Newcastle disease

 Symptoms of ND

-The range and severity of the clinical signs depends on:
+The range and severity of the clinical signs depend on:

-Clinical signs in poultry can range from a mild, almost unapparent respiratory disease to:
+Clinical signs in poultry can range from a mild, almost unapparent respiratory disease to any combination of the following:

 How ND spreads

-ND usually spreads by direct physical contact with infected or diseased birds.
+ND spreads by direct or indirect contact from infected birds.
 The virus is excreted in manure and is breathed out into the air.

 People and equipment can easily carry the virus from one shed or farm to another.